 The Adoption Team

-Our team is comprised of very caring and experienced caseworkers who will assist you in identifying and learning about our available children.
-Our goal is to find a permanent family for each of our children; a family where our children can grow and thrive in a close, loving environment.
+Our team is comprised of caseworkers who will assist you in identifying and learning about our children in need of an adoptive home.
+Our goal is to find a permanent family for each of our freed children; a family where children can grow and thrive in a close, loving environment.
 The team’s wide ranging skills will help you access any services you may need to help you and your child create a warm, loving and long lasting relationship.

 - Monroe County Foster Care Site